Mendix Event Broker

 Technical Contacts with a license to the Mendix Event Broker can manage this feature from the Uploaded Events tab on the Event Broker Manager page.

-To begin, click Get Started or Upload AsyncAPI Document, which involves uploading a file, verifying event information, and selecting spaces.
+To begin, click Get Started or Upload AsyncAPI Document.

 Upload an AsyncAPI File